 Major courses: Classical Languages emphasis

-In addition to the Core courses, the Classical Languages emphasis requires a minimum of 20 additional hours of either Greek or Latin; at least 6 hours in one language at the 300 level or above and at least 6 credits in the other language.
+In addition to the Core courses, the Classical Languages emphasis requires a minimum of 18 additional credit hours of either Greek or Latin; at least 6 hours in one language at the 300 level or above.
 Subject to department approval, advanced Latin or Greek classes taken as part of study abroad may be counted toward fulfillment of this requirement.

 Major courses: Latin Secondary Education emphasis